awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-scaling.md

 # Managing capacity limits for Amazon OpenSearch Serverless<a name="serverless-scaling"></a>

-****
-***This is prerelease documentation for Amazon OpenSearch Serverless, which is in preview release\.
-The documentation and the feature are both subject to change\.
-We recommend that you use this feature only in test environments, and not in production environments\.
-For preview terms and conditions, see *Beta Service Participation* in [AWS Service Terms](https://aws.amazon.com/service-terms/)\. ***

 With Amazon OpenSearch Serverless, you don't have to manage capacity yourself\.
 OpenSearch Serverless automatically scales compute capacity for your account based on the current workload\.
 Serverless compute capacity is measured in *OpenSearch Compute Units* \(OCUs\)\.
 Each OCU is a combination of 6 GiB of memory and corresponding virtual CPU \(vCPU\), as well as data transfer to Amazon S3\.
 For more information about the decoupled architecture in OpenSearch Serverless, see [How it works](serverless-overview.md#serverless-process)\.

 When you create your first collection, OpenSearch Serverless instantiates a total of four OCUs \(two for indexing and two for search\)\.
 These OCUs always exist, even when there's no indexing or search activity\.
 All subsequent collections can share these OCUs \(except for collections with unique AWS KMS keys, which instantiate their own set of four OCUs\)\.
-If needed, OpenSearch Serverless automatically scales and adds additional OCUs as your indexing and search usage grows\.
-Capacity currently doesn't scale back down and remove OCUs as usage decreases\.
+If needed, OpenSearch Serverless automatically scales up and adds additional OCUs as your indexing and search usage grows\.
+When traffic on your collection endpoint decreases, capacity scales back down to the minimum number of OCUs required for your data size\.
+At most, it will scale down to 2 OCUs for indexing and 2 OCUs for search\.

+**Note**
+Although capacity can scale up to accomodate data, it can't currently scale up *search* replicas\.
+OpenSearch Serverless functions with two search replicas running in active\-active mode\.
+If you need more replicas for your workload, contact [AWS Support](https://console.aws.amazon.com/support/home)\.

-For *search* collections, most data is stored in hot storage to ensure fast query response times\.
+For *search* collections, most data is stored in the hot cache to ensure fast query response times\.
 Some data is stored in S3 and is pulled to hot disks when it's queried\.
-For *time series* collections, we use a combination of hot and warm storage, keeping the most recent data in hot storage to optimize query response times for more frequently accessed data\.
+For *time series* collections, we use a combination of hot and warm caches, keeping the most recent data in the hot cache to optimize query response times for more frequently accessed data\.
 For more information, see [Choosing a collection type](serverless-overview.md#serverless-usecase)\.

-To manage capacity for your collections and to control costs, you can specify the overall maximum indexing and search capacity for the current account and Region, and OpenSearch Serverless scales your collection resources automatically based on these specifications\.
+To manage capacity for your collections and to control costs, you can specify the overall maximum indexing and search capacity for the current account and Region, and OpenSearch Serverless scales up your collection resources automatically based on these specifications\.

 Because indexing and search capacity scale separately, you specify account\-level limits for each:
 + **Maximum indexing capacity** – OpenSearch Serverless can increase indexing capacity up to this number of OCUs\.